CS 6440: Intro to Health Informatics

 Introduction to Health Informatics (CS 6440) is designed so that students with a variety of backgrounds can gain basic proficiency in health informatics.
 Health informatics encompasses the application of computing to: healthcare delivery; population and public health; community-based clinical research; and the potential for big data and analytics to transform the field.
 This is distinct from the related field of bioinformatics, which explores the role of computing in understanding the genomic and proteomic processes within cells.

-During CS 6440 students will follow a make-believe patient, Marla Dixon, whose digital record they will use to complete a variety of exercises and projects designed to provide a hands-on experience with state-of-the-art health informatics tools and systems.
-They will apply the knowledge and skills they learn to work with a team of their classmates on a real world clinical challenge.
-For more information about elements learned in this course, please download the basic CS 6440 Intro to Health Informatics Course Syllabus.
+During CS 6440, students will explore health information technology through working with lab assignments and a practicum project designed to provide a hands-on experience with state-of-the-art health informatics tools and systems.
+Topics include health terminologies, HL7 FHIR, SMARTonFHIR, the OMOP Common Data Model, OHDSI Atlas, and more!.
+They will apply the knowledge and skills they learn to work individually or with a team of their classmates on a real-world clinical challenge.

 Sample syllabus (PDF)